qianglise/openfoam/content/introduction.rst

     - If both include the features you need, do some performance and accuracy benchmarks to see which one is better
     - Otherwise it is just matter of taste!

-We will be using vXXXXXX for the training
+We will be using the OpenCFD Ltd version with vXXXXXX for the training